yejii/help-center/en/coworkings.md

 ```

 Note: Your card will be automatically attached to every booking you make, and anyone in your organization can see the booking details!

+## What is a guild?

+A group of people specified by a particular characteristic.

+## How create a guild?

+1. Create a guild: fill in the name and label
+2. Select the tick - the guild is created!
+3. Select the guild button.
+4. Select the add button and choose member from your contact list.
+Done!

+## How to create an announcement?

+Using andCards app you can notify members of an organization about any important news, ideas or updates.
+To do that:

+* Select "Announce" button.
+* Type the title of an announcement.
+* Target guild who you address announcement to.
+* Type your announcement at the Contents field.